raspberrypilearning/lego-robot-car/en/step_2.md

 --- /hint ---

-Finally,to turn the robot to the right, both motors need to turn in the same (opposite) direction.
+Finally, to turn the robot to the right, both motors need to turn in the same (opposite) direction.

 ```python
 def back():